pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 the result won't indicate the number of distinct _values_ in that field, but rather, the number of distinct tokens (post-analysis).

 ## Term list facet

-This is a simple facet to quickly retrieve an unsorted term list for a field, if you don't care about counts or ordering etc. It allows you to set a max_per_shard cutoff similar to the previous facet.
+This is a simple facet to quickly retrieve an unsorted term list for a field, if you don't care about counts or ordering etc. It allows you to set a max_per_shard cutoff similar to the previous facet (defaults to 100).

 For example: